kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It is related laterally to semimembranosus
 	E. It is related medially to biceps femoris

-#### Answer: C. In the middle part of its course, it is crossed from the lateral to the medial side by the tibial nerve and the popliteal vein - ?
+#### Answer: C. In the middle part of its course, it is crossed from the lateral to the medial side by the tibial nerve and the popliteal vein - TRUE
+- The popliteal artery is the continuation of the femoral artery, and courses through the popliteal fossa.
+It extends from the opening in the adductor magnus, at the junction of the middle and lower thirds of the thigh, downwards and laterally to the intercondyloid fossa of the femur, and then vertically downwards to the lower border of the popliteus, where it divides into anterior and posterior tibial arteries.
+The anterior relations of the artery from above downwards are the popliteal surface of the femur (which is separated from the vessel by some fat), the back of the knee joint and the fascia covering the popliteus.
+Posteriorly, it is overlapped by semimembranosus above, and covered by gastrocnemius and plantaris below.
+In the middle part of its course the artery is separated from the skin and fasciae by a quantity of fat, and is crossed from the lateral to the medial side by the tibial nerve and popliteal vein, the vein being between the nerve and the artery and closely adherent to the latter.
+On its lateral side, above, are biceps femoris, the tibial nerve, the popliteal vein and the lateral condyle of the femur; below are plantaris and the lateral head of gastrocnemius.
+On its medial side, above, are semimembranosus and the medial condyle of the femur; below are the tibial nerve, the popliteal vein and the medial head of gastrocnemius.

 Questions 1.81-1.90